 Can Cerebral Palsy or Muscular Dystrophy be treated?

-Early detection and diagnosis followed by intervention is extremely crucial to maximise the potential of the child and to slow down or better manage the secondary effects of such conditions.
+Early detection and diagnosis followed by intervention are extremely crucial to maximise the potential of the child and to slow down or better manage the secondary effects of such conditions.